neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 ### Accessing movement-specific functionality

-`movement` extends `xarray`'s functionality with a number of convenience methods that are specific to `movement` datasets.
-These `movement`-specific methods are accessed using the `move` keyword.
+movement extends `xarray`'s functionality with a number of convenience methods that are specific to movement datasets.
+These movement-specific methods are accessed using the `move` keyword.

 For example, to compute the velocity and acceleration vectors for all individuals and keypoints across time, we provide the `move.compute_velocity` and `move.compute_acceleration` methods: